apache/flink/docs/dev/table/tableApi.zh.md

         <span class="label label-primary">Batch</span> <span class="label label-primary">Streaming</span>
       </td>
   		<td>
-        <p>Similar to the FROM clause in a SQL query.
+        <p>Similar to the FROM clause in an SQL query.
 Performs a scan of a registered table.</p>
 {% highlight java %}
 Table orders = tableEnv.scan("Orders");
 {% endhighlight %}